 Early on in a romantic relationship, you usually have a lot of infatuation feelings.
 The clinical term for that is limerence, but it's the state of mind where you crave the other person.

 The most effective way to communicate a boundary is by not verbally communicating.
 You see, that's where most people mess it up.
-They want to tell people what they can and can't do or what they will and won't do.
+They want to tell people what they can and can't do or will and won't do.
 You say to your kid, you can't have drugs in this house, or you can't come home drunk anymore.
 I know you want to communicate that way because you feel like you're setting a boundary, but boundaries are about your behavior, not their behavior.

 You can set boundaries for your behavior.